 BOSTON (CBS) – There is an unknown at the other end of every police encounter.
 A blind corner to round, a door to open, or a suspect to question.

-After viewing videos of police officers who were the victims of surprise attacks, former Green Beret, Robert Scali, developed Vector Shield.
+After viewing videos of police officers who were the victims of surprise attacks, former Green Beret, Robert Scali, developed the Vector.

-Vector Shield is just that: a lightweight shield that can be worn on an officer’s forearm and is impervious to most ammunition.
+The Vector is a lightweight barrier that can be worn on an officer’s forearm and is impervious to most ammunition.

 Vector came on the market three years ago.
 Since then, it has been sold to 60 police departments across the country, including several in Massachusetts.